Skip to main content

 Albeit rare, some people may experience a side effect from using GHK-Cu or other copper peptides known as “copper uglies.”
 Though there aren’t any studies on this phenomenon, some users have anecdotal reports of copper peptide skin care products leading to what looks like accelerated skin aging instead of antiaging.

 This may be due to copper's ability to enhance the expression of metalloproteinases (MMPs).
-Now, the degradation of collagen is normally regulated by MMPs, and a specific one, MMP-1, may be responsible for “the initiation of collagen fragmentation.”
-Supporting this, a 2024 study noted that elevated MMP-1 levels appear to contribute to aging skin.
-The study authors found that higher MMP-1 levels in mice led to:
+MMPs normally regulate the degradation of collagen, and a specific one, MMP-1, may be responsible for “the initiation of collagen fragmentation.”
+Supporting this, a 2024 study noted that elevated MMP-1 levels appear to contribute to aging skin and that higher MMP-1 levels in mice led to:

 • The loss and fragmentation of dermal collagen fibrils